couchbaselabs/sirius/task-config.generated.md

  REST : POST

-Description : validate every document in the cluster's bucket
+Description : Read Task get documents from bucket and validate them with the expected ones

 | Name | Type | JSON Tag |
 | ---- | ---- | -------- |